-- a. demonstrates understanding of NYCCLS grade-specific standards in reading informational text for Grade 7-Grade 12 and the relationship of these standards to the development of college and career readiness in reading by the end of grade 12 - b. applies knowledge of developmentally appropriate, research- and evidence-based assessment and instructional practices to promote students' comprehension and analysis of key ideas and details in informational text - applies knowledge of developmentally appropriate, research- and evidence-based assessment and instructional practices to promote students' understanding and analysis of craft and structure in informational text - d. applies knowledge of developmentally appropriate, research- and evidence-based assessment and instructional practices to promote students' development of independent strategies that support reading, listening to, or viewing informational text in different media with purpose and understanding (e.g., making and verifying predictions, visualizing, making connections) - applies knowledge of developmentally appropriate, research- and evidence-based assessment and instructional practices to promote students' development of skills for integrating, analyzing, and evaluating knowledge and ideas from informational text
+- a. demonstrates understanding of NYSLS grade-specific standards in reading literature and informational text for Prekindergarten-Grade 2 and the relationship of these standards to the development of college and career readiness in reading by the end of grade 12 - applies knowledge of developmentally appropriate, research- and evidence-based assessment and instructional practices to promote students' comprehension of key ideas and details in literature and informational text - c. applies knowledge of developmentally appropriate, research- and evidence-based assessment and instructional practices to promote students' understanding of craft and structure in texts and their development of skills for critical analysis, reader response, and the integration of knowledge and ideas from literature and informational text - d. applies knowledge of developmentally appropriate, research- and evidence-based assessment and instructional practices to promote students' development of independent strategies that support reading or listening to literature and informational text with purpose and understanding (e.g., making and verifying predictions, visualizing, making connections)

-FIELDS 241/242/245: MULTI-SUBJECT: SECONDARY TEACHERS (GRADE 7-GRADE 12) ASSESSMENT FRAMEWORK
+FIELDS 211/212/245: MULTI-SUBJECT: TEACHERS OF EARLY CHILDHOOD (BIRTH-GRADE 2) ASSESSMENT FRAMEWORK

-3.3 Instruction in Writing Different Types of Text
+3.2 Instruction in Writing